Ibinola/lux-academy-ds-algo-bootcamp/README.md

 - Linked List: In a linked list, data elements are connected through a series of nodes, with each node containing the data item and a memory address linking to the next node.

-Non-Linear DS: Unlike linear data structures, elements in non-linear are not stored sequentially.
+<h2>Non-Linear DS</h2> Unlike linear data structures, elements in non-linear are not stored sequentially.
 Instead they are arranged in a hierarchical manner where one element is connected to one or more elements, like a family tree or a cooperate ladder.
 Non-linear DS are further divided into graphs and tree based data structures.

 - Graph DS:
   In graph data structure, each node is called vertex and each vertex is connected to other vertices through edges.